makinwab/busibe/README.md

 > Jusibe Library for Ruby

 Busibe is a ruby gem that consumes the services of [Jusibe](http:://jusibe.com).
-With this library, you can access the SMS functionalities provided by the Jusibe seamlessly.
+With this library, you can access the SMS functionalities provided by Jusibe seamlessly.

 ## Installation